PeaceFounder/ShuffleProofs.jl/README.md

 ```
 where `proof` and `verifier` can be published on the bulletin board along with `proposition` so that everyone can verify the integrity of elections.

 Lastly, the `SuffleProofs.jl` implements a `shuffle(e::ElGamal, g, pk, verifier::Verifier)::Simulator`, which does the proof generation at the time of shuffling for convenience.
+The returned type then is `Simulator` which contains three fields `simulator.proposition` (discussed earlier), `simulator.verifier` and lastly, the proof as `simulator.proof`.
+The simulator contains all necessary information and can be published on the bulletin board (The exact way duplication of data is avoided up to the user of the library to decide).

 ## Verifying Verificatum generated proof of shuffle